 background-image and the result will be a smooth gradient transition for the element to whom these styles are applied to.

 Perhaps this is a bit dirtier, but it’s still a fully working technique.
-Instead of a semi transparent background as above, this assume using an inset box-shadow:
+Instead of a semi-transparent background as above, this assume using an inset CSS box-shadow:

 As you can see, the workarounds above are quite simple and easy to implement.
 Also, the big advantage is that they don’t require any additional markup element to work.